mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 - Steep learning curve
 - Up to you to find packages to do what you need - help not always great

 R runs on contributed packages - it has core functionality, but all the spatial work we would do in R is contained in user-contributed packages.
-Primary ones you'll want to familiarize yourself with are `sp', 'rgdal', 'sf', 'rgeos', 'raster' - there are many, many more, a good source to learn about available R spatial packages is:
+Primary ones you'll want to familiarize yourself with are `sp', 'rgdal', 'sf', 'rgeos', 'raster' - there are many, many more.
+A good source to learn about available R spatial packages is:

 [CRAN Task View: Analysis of Spatial Data](https://cran.r-project.org/web/views/Spatial.html)